-to the CEO and 714 to the other members of Group Management.
-Those PSU had an overall grant value of CHF 3.5 million and will vest on December 31, 2018 based on the average ROCE performance during 2016-018 and upon the continuous employment of the participant.
+In the Long-Term Incentive that has been granted in 2018 (LTI 2018-2020), 22,620 performance share units have been granted to the members of Group Management.
+Those PSU had an overall grant value of CHF 2.8 million and will vest on December 31, 2020, based on the average ROCE performance during 2018-2020 and upon the continuous employment of the participant.

-In the long-term incentive that vested in 2016 (LTI 2014-2016), the performance condition of 20% average ROCE over the vesting period has been overachieved: the average three-year ROCE, excluding acquisitions, amounts to 28.2%, leading to a payout of 100% (cap).
-Therefore, the 953 units granted on 1 January 2014 to the current members of Group Management have vested with a vesting value of CHF 4.7 million.
-For the CEO, the 329 PSU granted on 1 January 2014 vested with a value of CHF 1.6 million.
-The value at vesting is higher than the value at grant due to the positive development in the share price during the vesting period (2014-2016).
+In the long-term incentive that vested in 2018 (LTI 2016-2018), the performance condition of 28% average ROCE over the vesting period has been overachieved: The average three-year ROCE, excluding acquisitions, amounts to 30.6%, leading to a payout of 100% (cap).
+Therefore, the 24,000 units granted to the current members of Group Management (including the new CEO) have vested with a vesting value of CHF 3 million.
+The value at vesting is higher than the value at grant due to the positive development in the share price during the vesting period (2016-2018).